-He is but an enigmatic symptom – a manifestation of our history still healing from the paradoxical genesis of “equal but separate”, of modernity’s socio-cultural generational shifts, overdue unconstructed constructs and revisions of our socializing agencies.
+He is but an enigmatic symptom – a manifestation of our history still healing from the paradoxical genesis of “equal but separate.”
+America continues to struggle with its socio-cultural generational shifts deconstructing social constructs – revising its socializing agencies.
 This is the homework still left for all of us to do.
-But America is young and worthy of such sacrifices.
+But America is young and worthy of making such sacrifices.

 The conundrums caused by Trumpism have not only caused anxiety, chaos and confusion, but also opportunism to create divisions and tribalism in order to preserve power and maintain its control.